Three Republicans seek to challenge Grijalva in Congressional District 3

 “Definitely that wall has to go up,” San Miguel told the Arizona Daily Star.

-Sanctuary cities are also a problem, which she says also includes the city of Tucson, which has rejected the label.
+Sanctuary cities are also a problem, which she says also includes the city of Tucson, although the city has rejected the label.

 Tucson has been an “immigrant-welcoming city” since 2012 and does not have any policies or regulations that prohibit or limit the enforcement of federal immigration laws.